We are a Buddhist group which provides

 teachings & practice in meditation & Buddhism.

-We do a number of meditation sessions interspersed with the discussions and breaks for lunch, tea and biscuits.
-By the end of the day, we will have done about three hours of meditation in total.
+We have a main topic for the day and often invite guest speakers, who give talks and have open discussion groups.
+We have a number of meditation sessions interspersed with the discussions and breaks for lunch, tea and biscuits.
+Some meditation sessions will be guided.
 Beginners are very welcome.

 10 a.m. to 5 p.m.

 Donations for this day retreat are voluntary and can be paid into the Bodhicharya London bank account or via Paypal.

 Bank: Co-operative Bank

 IBAN: GB04 CPBK 089299 65185203

 BIC: CPBK GB 22